Gaurav-spyder/stepcampus_website/README.md

-# Firebase Studio
+# TestSpace

-This is a NextJS starter in Firebase Studio.
+This is a Next.js project for TestSpace, a platform for learning test automation.

 To get started, take a look at src/app/page.tsx.